Suyashtnt/personal-website/src/lib/posts/the-wobbler.md

 ---
 title: 'The badly drawn wobbler'
-description: 'From Minecraft mod to profile picture: The origins of the badly drawn wobbler'
+description: 'From Minecraft mod to profile picture: The origins of the badly drawn wobbler and my other miscellaneous usernames.'
-author: 'Suyashtnt'
+author: 'A badly drawn wobbler (AKA Suyashtnt, TNTMan1671)'
 date: '2023-06-30'
 updated: '2023-06-25'
 published: false